101 Cooking For Two

 Dogs in Spring

 Most of the meat recipes are scalable to whatever number is needed.
-But many recipes that we enjoy (two of us) or I want to try come down to one or two component that can not be conveniently subdivided.
+But many recipes that we enjoy (two of us) or I want to try come down to one or two components that can not be conveniently subdivided.
 One egg.
 A can of beans or crushed tomatoes.
 Or one piece of a vegetable or fruit.
-It's throwing it away or use it.
+It's throwing it away or using it.

-Also at times, I will do a bigger recipe since leftovers are almost required at our house due to my schedule.
+Also, I will sometimes do a bigger recipe since leftovers are almost required at our house due to my schedule.
 I’m cooking for two, and not all the recipes are for two servings.

-I do have all recipes labeled with a number of servings and I also have a Guide To Cooking for Two that will help some of the issues.
+I have all recipes labeled with several servings, and I also have a Guide To Cooking for Two that will help with some of the issues.

-All recipes have built into the recipe card area where you can adjust the number of servings.
+All recipes have been built into the recipe card area, where you can adjust the number of servings.
 It will recalculate the ingredients to the amount you need.
-It cannot adjust the instructions and you will need to handle those yourself.
+It cannot change the instructions, and you must handle those yourself.

 The recipes

-Here you will find everyday recipes mostly for two (with frequent leftovers) presented in a simple logical way.
-Less fuss – more results for the lazy in all of us.
+Here, you will find everyday recipes primarily for two (with frequent leftovers) presented in a simple, logical way—less fuss – more results for the lazy in all of us.
 While most recipes will be healthy, there will be an occasional side trip in the other direction.

-Many are family recipes from the family only recipe site I maintained for many years.
-Most are adoptions and combinations of many recipes from many sites.
-If there is an inspiration recipe, I will provide a link for your review.
+Many are family recipes from the family-only recipe site I maintained for many years.
+Most are adoptions and combinations of many recipes from many places.
+I will provide a link for your review if there is an inspirational recipe.

 Please join me for some good food and some fun along the way.